richardcrng/redux-leaves/docs/customReducers.md

 ## Example 3: more detailed customisation with `argsToPayload` and `type`

-We can achieve greater customisation of our actions using the [object longhand](#object-longhand) for our `customLogic`.
+We can achieve greater customisation of our actions using the [object longhand](#object-longhand) for our `customReducers`.

 Suppose we want to implement a custom `remove` action creator such that it takes an arbitrary number of arguments and, when dispatched, removes all of them from the leaf state.